simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 Without trying we've written some point-free code!

-But really it's not something to worry about too much, but keeping it in mind has helped me transform code like this:
+It's not something to worry about too much, but keeping it in mind has helped me transform code like this:

 ```js